sebilune/cells-sim/README.md

 - If `g` is **positive**, the force is **attractive**, pulling the particles together.
 - If `g` is **negative**, the force is **repulsive**, pushing them apart.

 The magnitude of this interaction coefficient determines the strength of the force.
-At the start of each simulation, or when the rules are randomized, this matrix is populated with random values between `-1` and `1`.
-These randomizations lead to an almost infinite diversity of patterns.
+When the rules are randomized, this matrix is populated with random values between `-1` and `1`.
+This leads to an almost infinite diversity of patterns.

 <br>
 <div align="center">